 Appointments are made by ringing Brenda Carey’s clinic on +61 3 9571 5843, or by emailing her at firstname.lastname@example.org.
 Payment may be made by cash, direct fund transfer or credit card.

 Where can I learn more about the Camperdown Program?

-You can read more in the manual for the Camperdown Program at the website of the Australian Stuttering Research Center
+You can read more in the guide for the Camperdown Program here.

 O'Brian, S., Onslow, M., Cream, A., & Packman, A. (2003).
 The Camperdown Program: Outcomes of a new prolonged-speech treatment model.
 Journal of Speech, Language, and Hearing Research, 46, 933-946.